-GSK has continued to create and market new products.
-However, some of these new products have been the center of litigation after questions arose over consumer safety and the company’s marketing practices.
+GSK continues to create and market new products.
+However, some of the new products have been the center of litigation after questions arose over consumer safety and the company’s marketing practices.

 GSK also failed to report that its diabetes drug, Avandia, could put people at risk for heart attacks.
-GSK’s sales department was also censured in the case, as reports showed that they were responsible for bribing doctors to sell their products through entertainment, vacations, concerts and payment to go on tours.
+GSK’s sales department was also censured in the case after reports showed they were responsible for bribing doctors to sell their products through entertainment, vacations, concerts and payments to go on tours.
 The company admitted to both bribing doctors and encouraging off-label marketing.

-In addition to paying the fine, GSK is being monitored by the government for the next five years to ensure that it complies with marketing rules.
-The settlement was the conclusion of an investigation involving the FDA, FBI and the Department of Health and Human Services.
+In addition to paying the fine, GSK agreed to be monitored by the government until 2018 to ensure it complies with marketing rules.
+The settlement was the conclusion of an investigation involving the FDA, the Federal Bureau of Investigation and the Department of Health and Human Services.